 What do you think?
 Do you have advice for me?
 Have you read Keeping A Family Cow?
 If you don’t, and are interested in dairying, I highly recommend it!

 Have you heard?
-The next class at GNOWFGLINS eCourse will be on cultured dairy and basic cheesemaking.
-We’ll begin in late January 2011.
+The next class at Traditional Cooking School is cultured dairy and basic cheesemaking.
 I’ve done alot with goat’s milk and am beginning my work translating those techniques and recipes for using cow’s milk (plus adding some).
 I’m loving this topic, and I’m really looking forward to sharing and learning with all of you!

 The book link in this post is an affiliate link to Amazon.com.
 If you choose to buy the book via my link, I’ll earn a commission.
 But I don’t care about that too much.
 The point of this post is for us to share inspirational words.
 That’s my sincere disclaimer.
 Thanks for reading.